Tumor necrosis factor-alpha inhibitors and mycobacterial infections

 Kevin L Winthrop, MD, MPH

-- Divisions of Infectious Diseases, Ophthalmology, and Public Health and Preventive Medicine
+- Divisions of Infectious Disease and Ophthalmology,

 - Oregon Health and Sciences University